ZoeBozich/580FinalAMZ/README.md

 ############### Parallel 3 ################################# IN PROGRESS YALLS

-#Notes: NEW shell script for HPC implementation of "Parallel 2" contents
+#Notes: NEW shell script for HPC implementation of "Parallel 2" contents thatnow has unique output filename generation

-Also contains ANOTHER NEW  Shell script for python plotting only
+Its tricky to use python on hpc so this script will generate unique dat files for post-visualization